List of Fleetwood Mac members: 1974 onwards

 After spending much of the year involved in a legal dispute with former manager Clifford Davis, the four-piece Fleetwood Mac returned in late 1974 with Heroes Are Hard to Find.
-By the end of the year Welch had left the band, with his replacement Lindsey Buckingham joining on New Year's Eve 1974 with his girlfriend, vocalist Stevie Nicks.
+By the end of the year, Welch had left the band, with his replacement Lindsey Buckingham joining on New Year's Eve 1974 with his girlfriend, vocalist Stevie Nicks.
 This lineup of the band remained constant for over twelve years and multiple successful releases, before Buckingham left in August 1987.
 He was replaced by two guitarists: Billy Burnette and Rick Vito.
 Nicks and Christine McVie both retired from the touring lineup of the band after the last show of the Behind the Mask Tour on 7 December 1990, although McVie contributed to recordings for the band's next studio album Time in 1995.
 Vito also left the band in October 1991.

 The 1974–1987 lineup of Fleetwood Mac reunited for a performance at Bill Clinton's inauguration on 20 January 1993.
 Nicks and Burnette left the band shortly thereafter, with Bekka Bramlett and Dave Mason, respectively, replacing the departed members later in the year.
 Both performed on 1995's Time, which also featured a returning Burnette on guitar.
 Shortly after the album was released in October, Fleetwood Mac disbanded.
 Within a year, however, the band had returned with a lineup including Nicks, Buckingham, the McVies and Fleetwood.
 They returned to touring in 1997, releasing the live album The Dance in August, before Christine McVie left again in 1998 and all but retired from music.
 She ultimately returned to Fleetwood Mac sixteen years later in January 2014.

 In April 2018, Buckingham was fired from Fleetwood Mac after a disagreement over touring; he was replaced by two guitarists, Mike Campbell and Neil Finn.

+Christine McVie died in 2022, putting the future of the band in question, with Nicks saying in October 2023 that she has no desire to continue the band after McVie's death.